-The Kumano Kodo trailhead starts from behind Takijiri-oji, which is considered to be where passage into the precincts of the sacred mountains begins.
+The Kumano Kodo trailhead starts behind Takijiri-oji, where passage into the precincts of the sacred mountains begins.
 Be sure not to miss the Kumano Kodo Kan Pilgrimage Center before your walk.

 It is a steep climb to Takahara Village through native and planted forest.
 Around 15 minutes into the climb, there is a set of large boulders.
 Some of these form a cave called Tainai-kuguri, where you can test your faith by climbing through the crack at the far end.
 Another boulder, the Chichi-iwa rock, is associated with a local legend.